Achi054/JsonT/README.md

 ## Getting started

 **_Creating settings file_**<br/>
-A setting file defines sections that help the JsonT to update the configuration file(s).
+A setting file defines sections that help the JsonT to update the json file(s).

 _Template_: